If You Gotta Make a Fool of Somebody

+Influence

 In 1962, the Beatles began to perform the song at their gigs, with John Lennon singing lead and playing harmonica.
 Paul McCartney said that George Harrison had a copy of Ray's record, "and we did a version of it because we thought it was such a wacky waltz.
 No one had a 3/4 number.
 And an R'n'B waltz, that was new!
 The London bands used to gather round when they'd hear us do it in Hamburg.
 Lots of bands all hanging, having a beer when we were on, and I consciously remember them all hanging round for that one....".
 Ray's single was reputedly included in John Lennon's jukebox, the subject of a 2004 compilation album.

+Freddie and the Dreamers recording

 Manchester beat group Freddie and the Dreamers heard the Beatles play the song at the Cavern in Liverpool in September 1962, and soon began to incorporate it into their own act.
 The group recorded it with producer John Burgess, and their version reached number 3 on the UK Singles Chart in 1963, the first hit of their career.
 It is also the opening track on their eponymous debut album.